AlbertoRivadulla/go-cmdclip/README.md

     - [x] Support for JSON and YAML files
         - [x] JSON
         - [x] YAML
+    - [x] Title and description fields for the different command sets
     - [/] Support for multiple files (hierarchy of commands in the CLI)
         - [x] Read commands from all valid files in the directory
         - [ ] Write the commands in a hierarchical data structure